ruqyahbd/List-all-posts-by-ACT-mod/readme.txt

 **Limit the number of posts in the lists**

-If you have a large numbers of posts (>2,000), it could be convenient to limit the number of posts in the lists, including only a certain amount of the most recent pots.
+If you have a large numbers of posts (>2,000), it could be convenient to limit the number of posts in the lists, including only a certain amount of the most recent posts.
 This can be achieved separately for the 3 lists using the following parameters: postspercategory, postsperauthor, totalpoststitle. i.e.:

 [ACT-list show="Category" postspercategory="20"] will show only the 20 most recent posts for each category.